stephengold/jme3-utilities/README.md

 If you're unfamiliar with BasicGame, you may wish to run it (and/or examine the source code) to see how it works before modifying it.

  1. To rotate the camera, move the mouse.
+ 2. The W/A/S/D/Q/Z keys translate (move) the camera.
- 2. To exit, press the Esc key.
+ 3. To exit, press the Esc key.

 #### Add the SkyControl JARs to the project